Fisk Jubilee Singers: History

 The original Jubilee Singers disbanded in 1878 because of their grueling touring schedule.
 As Ella Sheppard, one of the original Jubilee Singers recalled, "our strength was failing under the ill treatment at hotels, on railroads, poorly attended concerts, and ridicule."
 Porter also said, "There were many times, when we didn’t have place to sleep or anything to eat.
 Mr. White went out and brought us some sandwiches and tried to find some place to put us up."
 Other times while the singers would wait in the railway station, White "and some other man of the troupe waded through sleet or snow or rain from hotel to hotel seeking shelter for us".

 A new Jubilee Singers choir was formed in 1879 under the direction of George L. White and singer Frederick J. Loudin.
-This troupe, formed by White, consisted of Jennie Jackson, Maggie Porter, Georgia Gordon, Mabel Lewis, Patti Malone, Hinton Alexander, Benjamin W. Thomas, and newcomers R. A. Hall, Mattie Lawrence, and George E. Barrett.
+This troupe, formed by White, consisted of Jennie Jackson, Maggie Porter, Georgia Gordon, Mabel Lewis, Patti Malone, Hinton Alexander, Benjamin W. Thomas, Ella Sheppard (until 1882), and newcomers R. A. Hall, Mattie Lawrence, and George E. Barrett.
 A. Cushing was the agent who managed their bookings.

+Fisk University eventually reintroduced their own Jubilee Singers, starting with an 1890 tour directed by Ella Sheppard, then the 1909 Jubilee Quartet directed by Agnes and John W. Work, which subsequent directors and singers continued for decades.

 The original Jubilee Singers introduced slave songs to the world in 1871 and were instrumental in preserving this unique American musical tradition known today as Negro spirituals.
 They influenced many other troupes of jubilee singers who would go on to make their own contributions to the genre, such as the Original Nashville Students.
 They broke racial barriers in the US and abroad in the late 19th century.
 They raised money in support of their beloved school due to it failing.
 In 1999, the Fisk Jubilee Singers were featured in the documentary Jubilee Singers: Sacrifice and Glory, which aired on PBS' American Experience.
 In July 2007, the Fisk Jubilee Singers went on a sacred journey to Ghana at the invitation of the U.S. Embassy.
 It was a history making event, as it was their first time visit to Ghana.
 In 2008, the Fisk Jubilee Singers were selected as a recipient of the 2008 National Medal of Arts, the nation's highest honor for artists and patrons of the arts.
 The award was presented by President George W. Bush and First Lady Laura Bush during a ceremony at the White House.